immutable/unreal-immutable-sdk/README.md

 ### Log out of Passport

 See this Blueprint showing how to logout from passport ![Passport Logout Blueprint](PassportLogoutFlow.jpg)

+## Plugin Maintainers' Guide

+### Supported Platforms

+- Windows 10 (64-bit)
+- MacOS

+### Supported Unreal Engine Versions

+- Unreal Engine 5.0 and above

+> [!NOTE]
+> Support for Unreal Engine 4.27 work is currently underway.

+### Prerequisites

+- git
+- Epic Games Launcher
+- Unreal Engine installed from the Epic Games Launcher; you will need every version that the plugin supports (currently 4.27, 5.0, 5.1, 5.2)
+- Visual Studio 2022 with C++ support
+- Jetbrains Rider IDE (recommended for working with Unreal Engine C++ code)

+If not Rider, Visual Studio is fine and even better with the Resharper plugin.

 ### Debugging the Embedded Browser